marcinczelej/NLP/machine translation projects/Seq2Seq/README.md

 - **data normalization**

-    In this step we're assuring that all sentences are in ascii format, cleaning wunwanted tokens, spaces before punctuations, changing to lowercase etc. Mostly constains general cleanup of text.
-It`s common to use two below methods (usually it's enough but somethins you want to add something extra for example leave some language specific characters or to leave some tokens)
+    In this step we're assuring that all sentences are in ascii format, cleaning unwanted tokens, spaces before punctuations, changing to lowercase etc. Mostly contains general cleanup of text.
+It`s common to use two below methods (usually it's enough but you may want to add something extra for example leave some language specific characters or to leave some tokens)

     ```python
     def unicode_to_ascii(s):